-YACINE AIT-SAHALIA is the Otto A. Hack '03 Professor of Finance and Economics.
+YACINE AÏT-SAHALIA is the Otto A. Hack '03 Professor of Finance and Economics.
 He served as the founding director of the Bendheim Center for Finance from 1998 until 2014.
 He was previously a professor at the University of Chicago's Graduate School of Business.
 He was named an outstanding faculty member by BusinessWeek's 1997 Guide to the Best Business Schools and is the recipient of the 1997 Michael Brennan Award, the 2001 FAME Award, and the 2003 Aigner Award.
 He received fellowships from the Sloan and Guggenheim Foundations.
 He is a fellow of the Econometric Society, the American Statistical Association, and the Institute of Mathematical Statistics, and a research associate for the National Bureau of Economic Research.
 He currently serves as a co-editor of the Journal of Econometrics.
 He edited the Handbook of Financial Econometrics with Lars P. Hansen and recently co-authored High Frequency Financial Econometrics with Jean Jacod.
 He received his Ph.D. in economics from the Massachusetts Institute of Technology in 1993 and his undergraduate degree from École Polytechnique.

-SANJEEV ARORA is a faculty member in Computer Science and a member of the Theoretical Computer Science Group and the Theoretical Machine Learning Group.
-His research interest include Computational Complexity; developing new theory for machine learning.
-In 2017 Sanjeev joined the Princeton Institute for Advanced Study.
-He received his Phd in Computer Science from UC Berkeley and has been a professor at Princeton University since 1994.
+SANJEEV ARORA is a faculty member in Computer Science and expert in algorithms and their analysis, with a special interest in machine learning and deep learning.
+He is a winner of the ACM Prize in Computing and a member of National Academy of Science.
+Since 2017 Sanjeev has also been visiting Professor at Institute for Advanced Study in Princeton.
+He received his Phd in Computer Science from UC Berkeley and has been on the faculty at Princeton University since 1994.